Linköping FC: History

 In 2004, Linköping FC finished their first year in the women's premier division (Damallsvenskan) in sixth place.
-The following two seasons the club reached its goal of finishing top four in the league with a fourth-place finish in 2005 and a third-place finish in 2006.
+In the following two seasons, the club reached its goal of finishing top four in the league with a fourth-place finish in 2005 and a third-place finish in 2006.
 The club also won Svenska Cupen ("The Swedish Cup") for the first time in 2006, defeating Umeå IK 3–2 in the cup final.
-They finished sixth in 2007 which was a failure for the club.
+They finished sixth in 2007, falling short of their ambition to rank among the top four.
 In 2008 they led a long time through the series but still they finished second behind Swedish giants Umeå IK.
 Though, some consolation came when they won Svenska Cupen the same season, beating Umeå 1–0 in the final.

 From 2004 to 2007 Linköping FC increased their annual turnover from 2,4 million SEK to 5,0 million SEK.
 At the same time their average attendance dropped from 1,609 in the 2004 season to 997 in 2006.
 In 2007, Frida Östberg left the team after two years.
 Later, the team signed Jessica Landström after her debut for the national team.
 In February, they signed Brazilian internationals Cristiane and Daniela.

+In 2025, Linköping FC were relegated to the Elitettan for the first time in history.